ziyezhu92/seainfo6150/assignments/final-project.md

 ### Journal/writeup
 15% of your final grade will be your individual score as determined by the level of effort/participation detailed in your project journal/writeup.
 You should keep this journal while your team is working on the project as a record of your individual participation.

-## Project Requirements

 ### HTML
 The HTML for your website must be semantically correct and valid to the best of your ability.
 I will be validating the site with the W3 HTML Validator (http://validator.w3.org).

+## Schedule

+### Week 9, March 13
+You will be split into teams and review project.

+### Week 10, March 20
+With your team, you will work on look and feel, wireframes and sitemap for the website.

+The following pieces should be submitted to me **by 2pm EDT, March 27** (ie, the beginning of Week 11 class).
+You can email them, share them in a Google doc, etc.

+#### Look and feel
+Your team should give me 3 look and feel words (eg, "bold", "calm") that you want your website to convey and an explanation of how your website will convey that using concepts discussed in class.

+#### Wireframes
+You must have wireframes for
+* Homepage
+* About
+* Contact
+* 404
+* Products
+* Product Detail
+* Order flow (step 1, step 2, summary, thank you)

+#### Site map
+You must create a sitemap showing all the pages of the site

+### Week 11, March 27
+With your team, you will work on project implementation

+### Week 12, April 3
+With your team, you will work on project implementation

+### Week 13, April 10
+In class, we will conduct usability testing on each others' websites and provide feedback that teams can use to finalize their projects.

+### Week 14, April 17
+Each team will demonstrate their final website to the rest of the class.
+Personal journals/writeups should be shared in a document or emailed to a.bingham@northeastern.edu **by midnight EDT, April 18**.

+## Project Requirements

 ### Products
-**Vehiclr** offers certain kinds of vehicles that can be bought online and personalized with a number of options.
+**VehicleMart** offers certain kinds of vehicles that can be bought online and personalized with a number of options.
 The current product offerings can be viewed in `src/data/products.json`

 There are already some product-related components built for you to use in your project:
-* AllProducts -- display all products available
+* `AllProducts` -- display all products available
-* CategoryProducts -- display products available for the categoryId in the route
+* `CategoryProducts` -- display products available for the categoryId in the route
+* `Products` -- display product information (currently displays an image and a link to the ProductDetail page).
+This is currently being called from both `AllProducts` and `CategoryProducts`.
-* ProductDetail -- display a single product based on the categoryId and productId in the route
+* `ProductDetail` -- display a single product based on the categoryId and productId in the route

-### AllProducts and CategoryProducts page
+### `AllProducts` and `CategoryProducts` page
 These pages **must** use grid or flex to display the products available.

-### ProductDetail page
+### `ProductDetail` page
 You must display the following pieces of data:
 * large ("lg") category image (from `src/data/categories.json`) -- this is already implemented but needs styling
 * ID number